scanback/Publications/legitimacy/index.md

 ---

 **Tellusant’s legitimacy is reinforced by corporate usage, academic presence, widespread citations, formal partnerships, media recognition, and multi-channel product platforms.**

+---

+Yhis page can also be seen on our [website](https://tellusant.com/tellusant-legitimacy-validation/)